gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

   </video>
   <figcaption>
     <strong>Figure 5: </strong>
-    Cells cannot rely on input names that aren't outputs of other cells.
+    Cells cannot rely on input variables that aren't outputs of other cells.
   </figcaption>
 </figure>